 This course will examine the history of Christian worship as it has been embedded in various cultural forms, survey contemporary theologies of worship, and examine the Biblical evidence in the context of our own culture toward formation of the student's own theology of worship.
 Theological questions will function thematically in the course, such as: How should Christian worship reflect the person of God?
 How should Christian worship communicate to its host cultures?
 What makes Christian worship Christian?
-Same as THEO-5113.
+Same as THFO-5113 truth claims of Christianity.
+The class will address ways of countering specific popular objections to Christian belief, arguments for the reliability of scripture with particular attention to the gospels, and arguments for trusting in Jesus, with particular attention to the resurrection.
+Same as THEO-5123.